lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

     Then, let us create a 3D simulation box of dimensions :math:`3 \times 3 \times 3 \; \text{nm}^3`,
-    and make space for 8 atom types (1 and 2 for the water molecule, and 3 to 8 for the PEG molecule), 6 bond types, 9 angle types, and 14 dihedrals types.
+    and make space for 9 atom types (2 for the water molecule, and 7 for the PEG molecule), 6 bond types, 15 angle types, and 3 dihedrals types.
     Copy the following lines into *input.lammps*:

 ..  code-block:: lammps